aplteam/Tatin/docs/InstallingTheTatinServer.md

 * `[CONFIG]Registry`

-   This defines the path to where the Registry lives that is managed by the Tatin Server.
+   This defines the path where the Registry lives that is managed by the Tatin Server.

 * `[CONFIG]Base`

    Replace this by your domain name, or "localhost" in case you just want to run a Tatin Server on your local machine for your own purposes, for example for checking it out.

-   Never add a port number; see `[CONFIG]BaseTagPort` for this.
+   Never add a port number to `Base`; see `[CONFIG]BaseTagPort` for this.

 * `[CONFIG]BaseTagPort`